zcvele/OfficeDocs-SkypeForBusiness/Teams/setup-calendar-syncing-with-google-workspace.md

     Once you're successfully signed in, you may get a loading screen as the system imports the Google user-account details and performs matching with the corresponding Microsoft user accounts.

 1. Next, you see two tables.
-The first table shows you all the Google user accounts that could be auto-matched with existing Microsoft user accounts based on user’s first name, last name, and email address.
-The second table contains a list of Google user accounts that could not be auto-matched.
+The first table shows you all the Google user accounts that could be automatched with existing Microsoft user accounts based on user’s first name, last name, and email address.
+The second table contains a list of Google user accounts that couldn't be automatched.
 For unmatched users, select the existing Microsoft user account you would like to sync the Google account with from the provided drop-down menu.
 1. Once you're satisfied with all user account matching, be sure you selected the checkboxes for the users for whom you want you to enable bi-directional calendar synchronization, and select **Next**.
 1. Review all Google user accounts matched with their corresponding Microsoft user accounts.
 Carefully check each match.